gaehlerm/SoftwareEngineering/README.md

 // This needs to be rewritten.
 What does functional programming exactly have?

-Functional programming is a very different programming paradigm. it is about functions, not about classes.
+Functional programming is a very different programming paradigm.
+It is mainly about functions, not about classes.

-Functional programming is the way to program using only functions.
-No classe instances, no mutable variables.
-Only datastructures.
+The main difference of functional progrmming to procedural programming is the fact that there are no mutable variables.
+Datastructures can't be changed once initialized.
 This is a very strong restriction to the programmer and makes programming more difficult.
 On the other hand, it has also its advantages.
 You don't have to pay attention on things like mutable variables.
 Functions don't have side effects.
 Functions ~can't~ have side effects.
 The only thing that they change is the return value.
 Furthermore the return value of the functions only depend on its arguments.
 These are called pure functions.

 Having only pure functions has several advantages.
 First of all it is generally recommended to use only pure functions where ever possible.
 Also in OO programming.
 Pure functions are much easier to deal with than functions depending on some kind of state.
 They are also much easier to test.
 You will never have the issue that you don't know how to test a pure function.
 Call the function with some different arguments and check that the return value is correct.
-It won't get any easier.
+It won't get any easier than that.

 Due to the pure functions, functional code is generally easier to understand than, say, procedural code.
 This is because functional programming depends only on states that are always apparent and easy to understand.